How to avoid machine learning pitfalls: a guide for academic researchers: How to reliably build models

 \subsection{Don't allow test data to leak into the training process}

 It's essential to have data that you can use to measure how well your model generalises.
 A common problem is allowing information about this data to leak into the configuration, training or selection of models (see Figure \ref{fig:mlprocess}).
 When this happens, the data no longer provides a reliable measure of generality, and this is a common reason why published ML models often fail to generalise to real world data.
 There are a number of ways that information can leak from a test set.
 Some of these seem quite innocuous.
-For instance, during data preparation, using information about the means and ranges of variables within the whole data set to carry out variable scaling --- in order to prevent information leakage, this kind of thing should only be done with the training data.
+For instance, during data preparation, using information about the means and ranges of variables within the whole data set to carry out variable scaling or imputation --- in order to prevent information leakage, these statistics should be calculated using only the training data.
 Other common examples of information leakage are carrying out feature selection before partitioning the data (see \nameref{feature}), using the same test data to evaluate the generality of multiple models (see \nameref{validation} and \nameref{community}), and applying data augmentation before splitting off the test data (see \nameref{badaugmentation}).
 The best thing you can do to prevent these issues is to partition off a subset of your data right at the start of your project, and only use this independent test set once to measure the generality of a single model at the end of the project (see \nameref{savedata}).
-Be particularly careful if you're working with time series data, since random splits of the data can easily cause leakage and overfitting --- see \nameref{temporal} for more on this.
-For a broader discussion of data leakage, see \cite{kapoor2022leakage}.
+There are also forms of data leakage which are specific to certain types of data.
+Time series data is particularly problematic, since the order of samples is significant, and random splits can easily cause leakage and overfitting --- see \nameref{temporal} for more on this.
+Even for non-time series data, the experimental conditions used to generate data sets may lead to temporal dependencies, or other problematic conditions such as duplicated or similar samples --- see \nameref{testsets} for an example.
+In order to prevent leakage, these kinds of issues need to be identified and taken into account when splitting data.
+For a broader discussion of data leakage, see \cite{kapoor2023leakage}.